Cost of Following Jesus: Matthew 8:18-22

 - Do I worship some idol: money (Mammon), pleasure/sex (Aphrodite), violence as a solution (Mars) instead of Christ?

 - What do I tend to lean on in times of trouble?

 - In what do I base my future hope in?

 - If suffering from a blended faith (an attempt to hang on to idols), how can I become a better servant or a more empowered servant?
 The answer to this question can only be found in prayer because when we suffer from a blended faith, we aren’t likely to see it.
 We must ask God to reveal to us if we are holding dual allegiances.
 “Lord, I want to place you first, to have no other kings before me, show me if my trust is diluted, dual, blended, or corrupt.”

 - How can my church or religious peer group become a barrier to my walk with Christ?
 Read Jeremiah 23:16-22.
-Does the one in the pulpit I listen to and do those in my peer group “stand in the council of the Lord,” further are they men and women of prayer?
+Does the one in the pulpit I listen to and do those in my peer group “stand in the council of the Lord?”
+Are they men and women of prayer?

 - What worldly habits, motivations, practices continue unchallenged by my religious peer group?

 - How I and those around me deal with fear and specifically the fear of death can be an indicator of Spiritual maturity.
 Am I a fearful person?
 Those around me?